There’s a lot of stuff about Windows 10 that’s not to like about.

 Step 6: Now you will get a warning saying that you will need to reinstall some apps and programs and you’ll lose any changes made since making the upgrade to Windows 10.

-You don’t really have to backup all your files, but if you have important files that are too valuable for you to lose then I recommend you should backup.
+You don’t really have to backup all your files, but if you have important files that are too valuable for you to lose then it is recommended that you back up.

 Step 7: Click Next